pdcherry/cherry-cv-public/README.md

 communication to technical and non-technical audiences.
 I’ve launched best-in-class oncology reference standards, and invented new molecular methods for DNA and microbe manipulation.
-Originally trained in Molecular Biology,I am passionate about advancing data science and bioinformatics to improve human health and biotechnology.
+Originally trained in Molecular Biology, I am passionate about advancing data science and bioinformatics to improve human health.

 ## Education